Bandra–Worli Sea Link: Planning

 Package IV was the main phase, with the other packages providing supporting infrastructure.

 Geology

 Surveys of the seabed under the planned route were conducted before the bridge design commenced.
 The marine geology underneath the bridge consists of basalts, volcanic tuffs and breccias with some intertrappean deposits.
 These are overlain by completely weathered rocks and residual soil.
-The strength of these rocks range from extremely weak to extremely strong and their conditions range from highly weathered and fractured, to fresh, massive and intact.
+The strength of these rocks range from extremely weak to extremely strong and their condition range from highly weathered and fractured, to fresh, massive and intact.
 The weathered rock beds are further overlain by transported soil, calcareous sandstone and thin bed of coarse grained conglomerate.
 The top of these strata are overlain by marine soil layer up to 9m thick consisting of dark brown clay silt with some fine sand overlying weathered, dark brown basaltic boulders embedded in the silt.

 Design

 BWSL was designed as the first cable-stayed bridge to be constructed in open seas in India.
 Due to the underlying geology, the pylons have a complex geometry and the main span over the Bandra channel is one of the longest spans of concrete deck attempted.
 Balancing these engineering complexities with the aesthetics of the bridge presented significant challenges for the project.

 The superstructure of the viaducts were the heaviest precast segments to be built in India.
 They were built using a span-by-span method using overhead gantry through a series of vertical and horizontal curves.

 The 20,000 tonne Bandra-end span of the bridge deck is supported by stay cables within a very close tolerance of deviations in plan and elevation.

 The Bandra–Worli Sea Link was the first infrastructure project in Mumbai to use seismic arresters.
 These will enable it to withstand earthquakes measuring up to 7.0 on the Richter scale.